Turl Street Arts Festival

 TSAF is organized by a committee of students from the three colleges.
-Each year a different College takes lead of the Festival, nominating the Chair of the Festival from within their Junior Common Room (JCR).
+Each year a different college takes lead of the festival, nominating the chair of the festival from within their Junior Common Room (JCR).
+Although events are hosted within the three Turl Street colleges, any student of the university can attend the festival's events.

 Originally created by the members of the Colleges including Chris Millington and Caroline Russell with support from the Chaplains of the colleges and the organ scholars, the week varies from more formal events such as choral recitals to open mic nights and several plays.
 There are also opportunities for photography exhibitions and short film previews.
+An arts fair is often hosted on Brasenose Lane.
 The week traditionally ends with a Sunday Choral Evensong led by the combined choirs of the three colleges.

-The 2019 festival will run between Friday 8 February and Sunday 15 February.
+A student magazine named The Turl is frequently produced in conjunction with the festival, edited by members of the committee and featuring contributions from across the university.

 Past festivals

 In 2006, the Festival was opened by the Archbishop of Canterbury, Rowan Williams.
 Martha Fiennes was another guest speaker.

-In 2017, Ed Wignall and Eleanor Begley were co-Presidents, both from Exeter College.
+In 2017, Ed Wignall and Eleanor Begley were co-presidents, both from Exeter College.

+In 2025, Samuel Owen (JCR President) and Joanna Barrett (JCMS President) were co-presidents, both from Jesus College.

-Previous themes have included 'Decades' in 2016 and 'Zodiac' in 2017.
+Previous themes have included 'Decades' in 2016, 'Zodiac' in 2017, and 'The Revival' in 2025.